courtneypattison/react-native-fade-in-out/README.md

 | [View styles][view-styles-url]| No       |

 ### `useNativeDriver`
-By default, we use the native driver for opacity and transform animations.
-If for some reason you need to turn this off, you can do so with this property.
+Sets useNativeDriver for the animation.
 The default value is `true`.
+See [React Native blog post][react-native-blog] for more details.

 | Type       | Required |
 |:-----------|----------|
 | Boolean    | No       |

-See [React Native Native Driver blog post][react-native-blog] for more details.
+## Typescript
+This package contains built-in TypeScript declarations.

 ## License